Class Naming

 Utility Renaming

-When a utility class is stacked on a component class, we can rename the utility to apply a different style to the custom class.
-Any overrides we applied stay in place.
+When a utility class is stacked on a component class, we can rename the utility to swap it out for a different one.
+Any overrides we applied to this instance of the utility will stay in place.
+Renaming this "u-text-style-h2" class to "u-text-style-h3" will not change the global "u-text-style-h2" class.
+It will only rename the class that was stacked on top of every hero_title element throughout our site.

 If Webflow says a class name "already exist" when renaming, rename the class to u-.
 After that class is renamed, change it back to the full class name.